eXpire163/eXpire163.github.io/content/projects/aws-amplify.md

 1. Go to `Set Up -> Data` on the left
 2. create your first table
 > latest version of amplify finaly relational data, but we don't today

+> WARNING: Go to GraphQL API Settings and enable versioning and conflict resolution, otherwise it will not work

 3. Hit `Save and Deploy`

 ![data table](/aws-amplify/data.png)